Enki--/pbvinge.com/src/content/books/627/cry-havoc.md

 ## 🔫 Author Background

-- Joseph Maiolo is a Senior Lecturer in International History in the Department of War Studies, King’s College London [1].
+- Joseph Maiolo is a Senior Lecturer in International History in the Department of War Studies, King's College London [1].
 - He is the author of *The Royal Navy and Nazi Germany, 1933–1939: Appeasement and the Origins of the Second World War in Europe* (1998) [1, 2].
 - He has co-authored *An International History of the Twentieth Century* (2nd ed. rev. 2008) and edited *The Origins of World War Two: The Debate Continues* (2003) [3].
 - Maiolo has won several awards, including the Julian Corbett Award in Modern Naval History [1].